krenzlin/pip-presentation/README.md

 - + installs via http(s), ssh, git, GitHub, Mercurial, file
 - + make develope installation (softlink to the sources instead of copying)

-ways to install a package
+ways to install a package / pip is versatile
 ----
 - `pip install <package>` installs from pypi.python.org (most of the packages are there)
 - `pip install <package>==<version>` install a specific version of the packages